anubansal17/Decentralized-and-Secured-Hostel-Allotment-System/README.md

-# Decentralized-and-Secured-Hostel-Allotment-System-for-NITTTR-Chandigarh
+# Decentralized-and-Secured-Hostel-Allotment-System-for-NITTTR-Chandigarh (MHRD, Govt. of India)
-Successfully made Hostel Allotment System for NITTTR, Chandigarh (Ministry of HRD, Govt. of India), an Enterprise Blockchain based Project.
+## Highlights:
+An Enterprise Blockchain based Project -
 - *Hyperledger Fabric* was used to provide the *blockchain* back-end to the website and a distributed file system, *Interplanetary File System (IPFS)* was used to provide the utmost security to the data involved and *Golang* was used for implementation of Smart Contracts
 - Server hardening was ensured by hosting the whole project on *Apache Framework*

-# PROJECT - HOSTEL ALLOTMENT SYSTEM USING HYPERLEDGER FABRIC
+# PROJECT
 In *Hyperledger*, transactions are submitted via an interface to the ordering service.
 This service collects transactions based on the consensus algorithm and configuration policy, which may define a time limit or specify the number of transactions allowed.
 Most of the time, for efficiency reasons, instead of outputting individual transactions, the ordering service will group multiple transactions into single block.
 In this case, the ordering service must impose and convey a deterministic ordering of the transactions within each block.

 ## Advantages of using a Hyperledger based application:<br>